menu icon

 While you probably know the Stripology ruler set, my personal favorites are the Cute Cuts sets by Lori Holt.
 Amazing for squaring up my quilt blocks, and probably my most-used is the 6 ½" Trim-It.
 Here's how I use it to square up a quilt:

-Good alternatives: Omnigrip (get it at Joann's or Amazon)
+Good alternatives: Omnigrip (get it on Amazon)

 Small embroidery scissors